rmw2/WebSynth/README.md

 # WebSynth
 Under active development: A subtractive synthesizer in your browser!
-Developed in JavaScript using p5.js.
-This is currently in the very early stages of development.
+Developed in JavaScript using ~~p5.js~~ Tone.js and React!
+This is a fork of JoshuaStorm/WebSynth

 # Contributing

 We appreciate contributions and enjoy building upon the open-source community.
 If you would like to contribute:

   1. Please read the [style guide](https://github.com/JoshuaStorm/WebSynth/wiki/Style-Guide) before contributing.